raghubetina/syllabus-chapters/README.md

 Primarily, we'll be using a service called Gitpod for this.
 The regular subscription price is $9/month.
 If you jump through some hoops to get the student discount, or if you use it for less than 50/hours per month (maybe possible if you're careful about closing it immediately whenever you're done working), then Gitpod costs $0/month.

 All other required software is free.
-You'll sign up for Gitpod and other required services during Week 1.
+You'll have instructions for signing up for Gitpod and other required services during Week 1.

 ## Canvas